MattCzajkowski/GenCoF/README.md

 * GNU like environment with GCC, GNU Make etc.
 * Perl Version 5.18 or greater
 * Thread Building Blocks which is commonly included with many operating systems.
 If not installed, download from "https://github.com/01org/tbb/releases" and follow the necessary steps to install or if on Mac OS use "brew install tbb" from command line or follow the steps on the following page "http://tbb.readthedocs.io/en/latest/gettingstarted.html" for Linux.
-* Human Genomic Sequences are required as well if you plan on removing human sequences from your reads.
-This version doesn't include them, however, they can be downloaded from the Bowtie2 NCBI databases which can be found at https://support.illumina.com/sequencing/sequencing_software/igenome.html.
-Many other common reference genomes can be downloaded from here to decontaminate your sequences.
-See Usage below for a tutorial.
+* Reference Genomic Sequences are required as well if you plan on removing sequences from your reads.
+Common Bowtie2 reference sequences can be downloaded from the Illumina database which can be found at https://support.illumina.com/sequencing/sequencing_software/igenome.html.
+Bowtie2-Build provides an instant download button for the NCBI version for the Bowtie2 reference Human Genome(GRCh38).

 Citations are provided at the top of each application.